IM-UR-CITY/im-ur-city/index.md

 ## The Vision
 ---------------------------------------
-_Long term:_ Digital City-States Framework
+_Long term:_ Infrastructure for Digital City-States
-_Medium term:_ Digital Agents as a Service
+_Medium term:_ Platform for Digital Agents as a Service

 ## The Mission
 ---------------------------------------